Skip to content

 Who Should Choose DuroStar?

-DuroStar is the stronger choice for buyers focused on getting the most capability for their money.
-With a value score of 5.1 compared to Champion's 3.0, DuroStar delivers noticeably better bang for the buck.
-Its top model, the DS13000MXT, earns the highest individual score in this comparison at 7.7, making it the standout pick for those seeking a high-performing large-output generator.
+DuroStar is worth serious consideration for buyers focused on getting the most capability and value per dollar.
+With an average value score of 5.1 compared to Champion's 3.0, DuroStar delivers noticeably better bang for the buck across its lineup.
+Its top model, the DS13000MXT, earns a 7.7 overall score, making it the strongest single generator in this comparison by a full point over Champion's best.

 Score Breakdown